 Since Sugar Mountain is one of the highest villages in the Blue Ridge Mountains with elevation up to 5,300 feet, driving and weather conditions change rapidly during the winter months.
 We average 70+ inches of snow per year, and often have snow on the mountain when there is none in nearby lower valleys.
 In our village itself, an elevation difference of 1,200 feet sometimes create drastic weather changes just in a mile drive.

 What Weather to Expect During the Winter?

 Remember to bring winter clothing including your gloves, hats, scarfs etc. Shoes and boots should have great traction.
 If you are playing in the snow, waterproof pants and shoes are highly recommended.
-Be prepared for below-zero wind chills on many days.
+Be prepared for dangerous wind chills on many days.

 If you don’t have a 4-wheel drive and you plan to stay in a vacation rental on the mountain, choose one that at the base of the mountain near the ski lodge.
 See Driving Tips below.